SummaryRead the full fact sheet

 - protecting your child against fractures – for example, by avoiding contact sports

-- medication – may be needed to help manage symptoms (such as pain after a fracture), or in severe juvenile osteoporosis to encourage bone strength.
+- medication – may be needed to help manage symptoms (such as after a ), or in severe juvenile osteoporosis to encourage bone strength.
 Discuss medication options with your doctor.